snaily16/100DaysOfML/README.md

 Day 22 : Completed Quiz project task of Feature Selection and started new concept - PCA - Principal Component Analysis in Udacity Into to ML<br />
 Day 23 : Completed PCA and Validation lessons  <br/>
 Day 24 : Completed Evaluation Metric lesson <br/>
-Day 25 : Working on final project on Enron dataset
+Day 25 and Day 26 : Working on final project on Enron dataset